mahlakhalili/PowerBI-SalesDashboard/README.md

-# PowerBI-SalesDashboard
+# 📊 Power BI Sales Dashboard

-My interactive Power BI sales dashboard project
+This is an interactive sales dashboard built in Power BI.

+## 📌 Features

+- Total Sales & Transaction Count
+- Sales by City
+- Sales by Category
+- Monthly Sales Trends
+- Heatmap by City & Category
+- Interactive slicer by Product Category